Darach Ó Scolaí: Translations

-Ó Scolaí has translated into Irish six books from the Le Pavillon Noir (trans., Jolly Roger) series by Alain Surget; four books from the Catalan First Steps series by Enric Lluch Girbés and the Caitlín & Cormac series by Joan Carles; three books from the Louisette le Taupe series by Bruno Heitz, and three books from the Loup series by Orianne Lallemand.
+Ó Scolaí has translated into Irish six books from the Le Pavillon Noir (Jolly Roger) series by Alain Surget; four books from the Catalan First Steps series by Enric Lluch Girbés and the Caitlín & Cormac series by Joan Carles; three books from the Louisette le Taupe series by Bruno Heitz, and three books from the Loup series by Orianne Lallemand.

 Plays and Screenplays

 Stage Plays

-Ó Scolaí was writer and director of the original productions of two plays in the Trí Bhraon (trans., Three Drops) trilogy; Coinneáil Orainn was directed by Darach Mac Con Iomaire and staged by An Taibhdhearc.
+Ó Scolaí was writer and director of the original productions of two plays in the Trí Bhraon (Three Drops) trilogy; Coinneáil Orainn was directed by Darach Mac Con Iomaire and staged by An Taibhdhearc.
 All three plays have been published in book form by Leabhar Breac.